-So, after wrapping up at Hertfordshire, they did what any group of young lads would do.
+So, after wrapping up at Hertfordshire, they did what any group of young successful lads would do.
 They went on holiday.

 They drank.
 They partied.
 They celebrated.
 But they also made music.

-It was on music store shelves a year later – and has gone down in history as the group’s Marmite record: Loved by some, hated by others.
+The CD was on music store shelves a year later – and has gone down in history as the group’s Marmite record: Loved by some, hated by others.